 This Is What You Need to Know About Mercury Retrograde

-That, however, doesn't mean the rest of the zodiac goes unscathed.
-Mercury rules everyone's nervous system, which means you might feel more emotional and wound up than usual, which, of course, could impact your required eight hours of sleep.
+Starting on October 31st and moving through to November 20th, what this means is that we might start to feel a little stressed and sleep-deprived and generally out of whack.
+The type of influence you will personally feel depends on which of the twelve zodiac signs Earth is in when Mercury goes into retrograde, however, Mercury rules everyone's nervous system, which means you might feel more emotional and wound up than usual, which, of course, could impact your required eight hours of sleep.

 1. Nap like you mean it